 Department Omega consists of two operating units (A and B).
-In its base year (year one), the organization emits 50 tons CO2.
-In year two, the organization undergoes organic growth, leading to an increase in emissions to 30 tons CO2 per operating unit, i.e., 60 tons CO2 in total.
+In its base year (year one), the organization emits 50 tons $CO_2$ .
+In year two, the organization undergoes organic growth, leading to an increase in emissions to 30 tons $CO_2$ per operating unit, i.e., 60 tons $CO_2$ in total.
 The base year emissions are not recalculated in this case.
 At the beginning of year three, Omega acquires a facility C from another department.
-Facility C came into existence in year two, its emissions being 15 tons CO2 in year three.
-The total emissions of department Omega in year three, including facility C, are therefore 80 tons CO2.
-In this acquiristion case, the base year emissions of department of department therefore 80 tons CO2.
-In this acquiristion case, the base year emissions of department of the pase year of Omega was set.
-The base year emissions of Omega therefore remain at 50 tons CO2.
-Omega (optionally) reports 75 tons as the recaculated figure for year two emissions.
+Facility C came into existence in year two, its emissions being 15 tons $CO_2$ in year two and 20 tons $CO_2$ in year three.
+The total emissions of department Omega in year three, including facility C are therefore 80 tons $CO_2$ .
+In this acquisition case, the base year emissions of Omega therefore Ro tons $CO_2$ .
+In this acquisition case, the base year one when the base year of Omega was set.
+The base year emissions of Omega therefore remain at 50 tons $CO_2$ .
+Omega (optionally) reports 75 tons as the recalculated four for year two emissions.